Marvel Television: Split from Marvel Studios, further work, and series cancellations

 In November 2016, Marvel Television and IMAX Corporation announced Inhumans, to be produced in conjunction with ABC Studios, and to air on ABC.
 The series, which is co-financed by IMAX and saw the first two episodes and select subsequent action sequences filmed with IMAX digital cameras, had versions of the first two episodes be screened in IMAX beginning September 1, 2017, for two weeks, before premiering on ABC on September 29.

-In May 2017, Fox ordered the Matt Nix TV series, now titled The Gifted, to series, and FXX placed a series order for an adult animated series based on Deadpool, which will be co-produced by Marvel Television, FX Productions and ABC Signature Studios.
+In May 2017, Fox ordered the Matt Nix TV series, now titled The Gifted, to series, and FXX placed a series order for an adult animated series based on Deadpool, to be co-produced by Marvel Television, FX Productions and ABC Signature Studios.
 Donald Glover and his brother Stephen Glover would serve as showrunners, executive producers and writers for the series.
-In August 2017, senior vice president of original programming Karim Zreik indicated that Marvel Television was working with ABC on a "Jessica Jones-esque" female-focused show.
+In August 2017, senior vice president of original programming Karim Zreik indicated that Marvel Television was working with ABC on a "Jessica Jones–esque" female-focused show.
 By November 2017, Disney was developing a Marvel series specifically for release on its new Disney+ streaming service, which it planned to launch before the end of 2019.
 By March 2018, the Deadpool series was no longer in development.
 In May 2018, ABC cancelled Inhumans after one season.
 By September, Allan Heinberg began developing a Marvel series for ABC about female superheroes.

 In October 2018, Netflix cancelled both Iron Fist and Luke Cage, each after two seasons, followed by the cancellation of Daredevil in November after three seasons.
 Luke Cage was cancelled due to third season financial terms, while Daredevil was due to Netflix looking to fund their own properties.
-Kevin Mayer, chairman of Walt Disney Direct-to-Consumer and International, indicated that he would consider the show for Disney+, but the Netflix-Marvel TV pact restricts the appearance of the four original characters from any non-Netflix series for two years after being canceled.
-Thus 2020 would be the earliest that the shows could be revived on Disney+.
+Kevin A. Mayer, chairman of Walt Disney Direct-to-Consumer and International, indicated that he would consider the show for Disney+, but the Netflix-Marvel Television pact restricts the appearance of the four original characters from any non-Netflix series for two years after being canceled.
+This meant that 2020 would be the earliest that the shows could be revived on Disney+.
 In February 2019, it was announced that Legion would end after its third season.
 It was also revealed that Heinberg's series would not move forward at ABC.
 In addition, Hulu ordered four adult animated Marvel series leading up to a crossover special titled The Offenders, all to be executive produced by Loeb.
 Hulu also expressed interest in reviving the cancelled Netflix series.
 Netflix then cancelled both Jessica Jones and The Punisher.
 In August 2019, Loeb revealed Marvel Television was working on series for the streaming service Disney+.